 Water after becoming established:

 weekly when fruiting, monthly at other

 times, especially during drought.
-The soil should be dry 9" deep before watering.
+The soil should be dry 9" deep before watering again.
+Root

 rot and other diseases occur in moist soil.

 Use up to 1' of mulch.
 Keep mulch 8" away from trunk in moderate to high rainfall regions.

 Avocado leaves that have been dropped by the tree make the best mulch because their

 avocado leaves are not available.

 First three years care:

 During the hottest months of the summer, provide afternoon shade until the plant is over

-50% shade cloth may be necessary in the hottest
+8' tall.
+For some cultivars, all day 50% shade cloth may be necessary in the hottest

 be draped over the entire tree and fastened on the ground.

-Water the tree every two to three days, unless freezing temperatures are near,
+Water the tree every two to three days, unless freezing temperatures are near, using

 basin irrigation, to establish a strong root system.

-to bottom.
-Fruit develops on new growth.
+protect the fruit.
+Fruit develop on new growth.

 Pruning can be used to dampen alternate bearing.
 In the fall after a light bearing